Crowds21/sheffield_acs/pages/COM6655___Exams___Cards.md

 		- Evidence suggests that huge investments in computer technology may not pay off
 		- Technology and social change evolve together
 			- The ethical policies in the case have changed and data are more difficult to collect, which may have implications for technical studies
-		-
+		- ~~Technology may cause unemployment, but it can be solved in other ways~~ -
 - ### Ethics
 - ### Professional Issues